matt-martindale/matt-martindale/README.md

-## Hello! my name is Matt Martindale 👋
+## Hello! 👋
+My name is Matt Martindale, I'm an iOS Developer living in the greater Salt Lake City area.
+I'm currently studying at Lambda Inc. I love to create, whether that be from my leatherwork 🐮 or making apps 📱.

 Here are some ideas to get you started: